libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 In the case an empty multiplexer selection result is returned, the upgrade process MUST fall back to the multistream-selection protocol to select the multiplexer.
-This fallback behavior ensures backward compatibility with previous versions that do not support this sepcification.
+This fallback behavior ensures backward compatibility with previous versions that do not support this specification.

 ## Security